We can enhance your next group gathering held at Holden Arboretum or Cleveland Botanical Garden through a variety of informative one-hour programs.

 Ann Rzepka Budziak

 Rzepka Budziak started her relationship with Holden Forests and Gardens as a volunteer in 1997.
-She spent several years working as a conservation seasonal while earning her B.A. in Environmental Studies from Hiram College and was thrilled to be hired permanently in 2008 as the Horticulturist for the Myrtle S. Holden Wildflower Garden.
+She spent several years working as a conservation seasonal while earning her bachelors and was thrilled to be hired permanently in 2008 as the Horticulturist for the Myrtle S. Holden Wildflower Garden.
 In 2019, she was promoted to the position of Director of Arboretum Horticulture.

 Rain Gardens – Working Hard While Looking Good